 The bottom line

-Exciting new things are popping up every day with this technology and it's all too easy to dive into the latest NFT project without considering the tax bill you're creating for yourself.
+Exciting new things are popping up every day with this technology and it's all too easy to dive into the latest NFT project or start a new NFT business without considering the tax bill you're creating for yourself.

 Stay informed and be proactive as the IRS continues to issue new guidance and don't let your accountant be a stranger.
 And most importantly, don’t lose track of your NFT transactions.